 Disadvantages:

-But the bigger issue is that the oil will change the color of the chalk paint which is something you may not want.
-And, it will yellow over time.
+One other bigger issue is that the oil will change the color of the chalk paint (it will be yellow over time), which is something you may not want.

 3- Polyacrylic

-Polyacrylic clear sealer is the water-based version as the oil-based tends to yellow rather quickly.
+Polyacrylic clear sealer is the water-based version as the oil-based ones tend to get yellow rather quickly.

 For sealing the surface painted with chalk paint, you can choose either the liquid or spray forms of this sealant.